Vedadiyan/gql/README.md

-GQL allows you to query up data in large and complex data structures at very high performance.
+GQL allows you to query data in large and complex data structures at very high performance.
 The motivation behind writing this library was to use it together with `Protobuf` in order to bring about automatic mapping between `Message` structures and JSON data at runtime.

 # SQL Interpretation
 GQL relies on a modified version of the `sqlparser` package in the Vitess project.
 It is guaranteed to parse SQL code flawlessly.